DEPRECATION NOTICE: This entire page documents the legacy Text

 The following code snippets provide guidance on how to add semantic labels to your Rive animations.
 Please see the respective platform/SDKs developer documentation for additional information regarding accessibility concerns.

-element with the text value from the animation.
+Adding ARIA LabelAt a minimum - if it is important to convey the text value displayed in the Rive animation to all users, add an aria-label to the <canvas> element with the text value from the animation.
 Screen readers may read this label out immediately as it parses out the DOM contents.
-You’ll also want to add role="img"
+You’ll also want to add role="img" to the <canvas> element as well.<canvas

 Adding ARIA Live Region